 What's Next Counseling

 Setting up an appointment is easy.
 Call to set up for our group intake on scheduled days of the week.
 Clients must complete an intake prior to attending group.
 Once you are enrolled in the program, if eligible, you can get your license back with documentation from the agency.
 See our services page for more information on intake times.

 MADD is Mother’s Against Drunk Driving and was created on September 5, 1980.
 Mothers Against Drunk Drivers (MADD) was created “To aid the victims of crimes performed by individuals driving under the influence of alcohol or drugs, to aid the families of such victims and to increase public awareness of the problem of drinking and drugged driving."

 Many people who have been charged with a DUI/DWAI will be required to complete a MADD panel/victim impact panel.
-The panel is two hours and the cost of 25.00 (money order only).
+The panel is two hours and the cost of 50.00 (money order only or pay online).
 To see the schedule in your area, please click the link below.

 No DUIColorado.org is a website that was developed by the Persistent Drunk Driver (PDD) Committee.
 The PDD Committee was established as part of the Persistent Drunk Driver Act of 1998 and is comprised of the Colorado Department of Human Services, State Judicial Branch, Department of Transportation and Department of Revenue.
 The website is intended to provide Coloradans with information to help prevent impaired driving, understanding what to do when you get a DUI, resources to help someone with understanding the requirements of the court and the DMV, as well as explain Colorado laws and administrative processes regarding impaired driving.